 egrep is used to print any line that has one of strings in the quoted list separated by the '|' ('|' that means "or" in this context, see

-This has been streamlined with the local tool check-jobs.pl - see below.
+This has been streamlined with the local tool check-qacct - see additional tools.

 5b.
 A "better" qacct: qacct+

-The accounting stats are ingested into a DB and the DB can be queried with qacct+.
+- The accounting stats are ingested into a database and that db can be queried with

 6. Additional Tools